technosf/Raster-Font/README.md

 # Raster-Font

 C library that produces font characters in bitmaps that scan horizontally or vertically.
 Fonts are embeded as header files, and individual characters are delivered in the desired raster pattern.
-Developed on Espressif ESP-IDF toolchain.
+Developed on Espressif ESP-IDF toolchain, debugged seperately on Eclipse CDT.

 ## Fonts